-- The presentation should be submitted in one or more of the following formats: - Microsoft PowerPoint (PPT) - o Portable Digital Format (PDF) - Google Slides - The presentation should last no more than thirty (30) minutes, leaving thirty (30) minutes for discussion. - When creating your club's presentation, please include the following elements in the order as depicted: - o #1 Club Summary - Briefly discuss the membership, purpose, and goals of the club. - List the executive officers for upcoming fiscal year - o #2 Review of Club Activities for the Current Year - Discuss what the club has accomplished this year - Discuss club events and their results (if applicable) - o #3 Critique of Club Activities and Performance for the Current Year - Perform an honest assessment of your club's activities and performance - Suggest improvements for next year - o #4 Plans for Upcoming Academic Year - Speak about current future goals - Discuss potential steps to fulfill those goals. - #5 Budgetary Review of Current Year - Please use a table that displays expenses, income, and the ending balance. - The club is expected to present spending for off-campus bank accounts. - An officer should submit the latest bank statement to the Office via email. - #6 Proposed Budget for Upcoming Fiscal Year - Please use a table that displays expenses, income, and the ending balance. - Provide justification for your proposed purchases (if applicable) - o #7 Allocation Request - The request should be based heavily on your current state and goals. - State whether you are requesting or are not requesting any Program allocation funding. - Your club is not required to request funding. - Competitive/Recreational clubs in good standing may request a maximum of \$7,500 per fiscal year. - Social/Instructional clubs in good standing may request no more than \$2,500 per fiscal year.
+- The presentation should be submitted in one or more of the following formats: - Microsoft PowerPoint (PPT) - o Portable Digital Format (PDF) - o Google Slides - The presentation should last no more than thirty (30) minutes, leaving thirty (30) minutes for discussion. - When creating your club's presentation, please include the following elements in the order as depicted: - #1 Title slide - o #2 Agenda - o #3 Club summary - Briefly discuss the membership, purpose, and goals of the club. - List the executive officers for the upcoming fiscal year. - List the names of all coaches/instructors for the upcoming year. - o #4 Review of club activities for the current year - Discuss what the club has accomplished this year. - Discuss club events and their results (if applicable). - Discuss any revisions to your constitution or bylaws. - #5 Critique of club activities and performance for the current year - Perform an honest assessment of your club's activities and performance. - Suggest improvements for next year. - o #6 Plans for upcoming academic year - Discuss future goals. - Discuss potential steps to fulfill those goals. - #7 Budgetary review of current year - Please use a table that displays expenses, income, and the ending balance. - The club is expected to present spending for off-campus bank accounts. - The club should submit bank statement(s) that cover the entire fiscal year (July 1st June 30th) after the official conclusion of sport club activities. - o #8 Proposed budget for upcoming fiscal year - Please use a table that displays expenses, income, and the ending balance. - Provide justification for your proposed purchases (if applicable) - o #9 Allocation request - The request should be based heavily on your current state and future goals. - State whether you are requesting or are not requesting any program allocation funding. - Your club is not required to request funding. - Your requested allocation amount is equal to the projected balance for the upcoming fiscal year. - The budget workbook for the projected fiscal year will determine your award amount. - o #10 Conclusion - Formally end your presentation - Ask if the audience has any questions, comments, or concerns.

-Budget Workbook
+Budget Workbooks